Ethnic groups in Karnataka: Deccani people

-In Karnataka, Urdu is spoken in the form of Dakhni, as in the other states of Deccan.
+In Karnataka, Urdu is spoken in the form of Deccani, as in the other states of Deccan.

-People speaking Urdu as their mother tongue form the second largest ethnic group in Karnataka (10.83% of the total population as per the 2011 census), the majority of whom are Muslims (constituting 85.6% of the Muslim population in Karnataka in the 1991 census).
+People speaking Deccani as their mother tongue form the second largest ethnic group in Karnataka (10.83% of the total population as per the 2011 census), the majority of whom are Muslims (constituting 85.6% of the Muslim population in Karnataka in the 1991 census).

-Places in Karnataka like Gulbarga and Bijapur during the Sultanate period served as the centres of Dakhni literature from 14th - 17th century.
+Places in Karnataka like Gulbarga and Bijapur during the Sultanate period served as the centres of Deccani literature from 14th - 17th century.
 These literary activities led to the development of Urdu during the late Mughal period after the conquest of Bijapur in 1686 CE.
-The concentration of speakers of Urdu shows an uneven distribution over different districts in Karnataka.
-The difference in the numerical strength of Urdu speakers varies from a few hundred to thousands.
-Almost 57.5% of the total Urdu population in Karnataka are bilingual.
-Kannada is the most preferred language among the Urdu speakers of Karnataka.
-About 43.5% of the total Urdu population has bilingualism in Kannada.
+The concentration of Deccani speakers shows an uneven distribution across different districts in Karnataka, with speakers mainly concentrated in the urban regions of Bangalore, Mysore, Bijapur, Gulbarga, and Bidar.
+They form a majority in the urban areas of Kolar and Ramanagara.
+Almost 57.5% of the total Deccani population in Karnataka are bilingual.
+Kannada and English are the most preferred second languages among Deccani speakers in Karnataka.
+About 43.5% of the total Deccani population is bilingual in Kannada.